nerysjimenez/SlideShow/README.md

 # SlideShow

-slideshow.html is a presentation of hulk images using javascript.
+slideshow.html is a Javascript program that is a slideshow of hulk images.